Click here to sign up for my free Rick’s Tech Tips Newsletter!

 That’s all there is to it.
 After clicking Opt Out Of All your browser will prevent all the companies found during the cookie scan from tracking your activities on the web.

-Important: Be sure to repeat the procedure above for every web browser that you use!
+Important: Be sure to repeat the procedure above for every web browser and every device you use!

-Bonus tip #1: This post explains why there’s no such thing as privacy on Facebook.
+Bonus tip: This post explains why there’s no such thing as privacy on Facebook.